-Exercising & Dieting with PMS - Workout During
+Exercising and Dieting with PMS During Menstrual Periods

 Do you miss working out because of your menstrual cycle?
 Do you

 binge eat on poor choices because of your cravings?
 Women are much

 more active than a few decades ago and many are less likely to let

 their cycle affect their lives.
 Exercise is usually the last thing

 you will feel like doing when you are dealing with PMS but it seems

 that the release of serotonin and other 'good' chemicals which occur